statisticspoland/sdg-indicators-pl/en/o_sdg.md

 <p>•	national – national statistical offices are accountable for this level (in Poland, it is Statistics Poland – GUS). </p>
 <p>In order to assess progress on the global and regional level, a set of so-called  <a href="http://sdg.gov.pl/en/faqs/">global</a> (<a href="https://unstats.un.org/sdgs/indicators/indicators-list/">SDG indicators</a>). is used.
 Indicator values for the whole world and its regions are calculated by international organizations, mainly on the basis of official statistical data obtained from individual countries.
 On the national level, instead of global indicators, countries can use their own sets of indicators for monitoring areas and issues of greatest relevance to them.
 This approach has been adopted in Poland (see – <a href="http://sdg.gov.pl/faqs/">– the indicator set monitoring national priorities</a>). </p>

-<p>Progress made on the global and regional scale is presented in annual UN <a href="http://sdg.gov.pl/en/o_sdg/">reports</a>.
+<p>Progress made on the global and regional scale is presented in annual UN <a href="https://unstats.un.org/sdgs/report/2018/"  target="_blank">reports</a>.
 In addition to that,
-a global <a href="https://unstats.un.org/sdgs/indicators/database/">database</a>. is available for users searching for detailed information on the world, regions and individual countries.
-Actions undertaken by individual countries are monitored within (<a href="https://sustainabledevelopment.un.org/vnrs/">Voluntary National Reviews – VNR</a>), conducted every year in July at the UN High-Level Political Forum in New York.
+a global <a href="https://unstats.un.org/sdgs/indicators/database/"  target="_blank">database</a>. is available for users searching for detailed information on the world, regions and individual countries.
+Actions undertaken by individual countries are monitored within (<a href="https://sustainabledevelopment.un.org/vnrs/"  target="_blank">Voluntary National Reviews – VNR</a>), conducted every year in July at the UN High-Level Political Forum in New York.
 In 2018, Poland conducted its first national review.
-As an institution responsible for indicator framework and provision of necessary statistical information, Statistics Poland took part in preparing a <a href="https://www.mpit.gov.pl/strony/zadania/zrownowazony-rozwoj/agenda-2030/konsultacje-spoleczne-raport-pl/">report</a> on Poland’s progress.</p>
+As an institution responsible for indicator framework and provision of necessary statistical information, Statistics Poland took part in preparing a <a href="https://www.gov.pl/web/przedsiebiorczosc-technologia/monitoring-realizacji-agendy-2030"  target="_blank">report</a> on Poland’s progress.</p>

 <p>Monitoring progress in the realisation of the 2030 Agenda is a great challenge for official statistics.
 It requires coordination of many institutions’ activities and cooperation between the international and national level.
 So as to support statistical institutions in the UNECE region, the Steering Group on Statistics for Sustainable Development Goals was established.
 Since 2018, the Group has been co-chaired by Poland (GUS).
-One of the Group’s greatest achievements is preparation of (<a href="http://www.unece.org/index.php?id=47510">Road Map on statistics for Sustainable Development Goals</a>), which facilitates organization of the 2030 Agenda monitoring.</p>
+One of the Group’s greatest achievements is preparation of (<a href="http://www.unece.org/index.php?id=47510"  target="_blank">Road Map on statistics for Sustainable Development Goals</a>), which facilitates organization of the 2030 Agenda monitoring.</p>

   </div>
   <div role="tabpanel" class="tab-pane" id="publ">